zsystems/IMS-zOSMF-Workflows/README.md

 # IMS-zOSMF-Workflows
-This repository contains sample z/OSMF Workflows that can be used to provision full IMS systems and also to provision FastPath databases on an existing IMS
+This repository contains sample z/OSMF Workflows that can be used to provision full IMS systems and also to provision FastPath databases on an existing IMS.

 ###provision_system.zip